 support - 1.
 The action of a force that aids, protects, complements, or sustains another force in accordance with a directive requiring such action.
 2. A unit that helps another unit in battle.
-3. An element of a command that assists, protects, or supplies other forces in compat supported commander - 1.
-The Commander having primary responsibility for all aspects of a task assigned by the Joint Strategic Capabilities Plan or other joint operation planning authority.
+3. An element of a command that assists, protects, or supplies other forces in combat.

+supported commander - 1.
+The commander having primary responsibility for all aspects of a task assigned by Chairman of the Joint Chiefs of Staff Instruction 3110.01J.
+(U) 2015 Joint Strategic Capabilities Plan (JSCP), or other joint planning authority.
 2. In the context of joint planning, the Commander who prepares operation plans or operation orders in response to requirements of the Chairman of the Joint Chiefs of Staff.
 3. In the context of a support command relationship, the Commander who receives assistance from another Commander's force or capabilities, and who is responsible for ensuring that the supporting Commander understands the assistance required.

 supporting commander - 1.
 A Commander who provides augmentation forces or other support to a supported Commander or who develops a supporting plan.
-2. In the context of a support command relationship, the Commander who aids, protects, complements, or sustains another Commander's force, and who is responsible for providing the assistance required by the supported Commander.
+2. In the context of a support command relationship, the Commander who aids, protects, complements, or sustains another Commander's force and who is responsible for providing the assistance required by the supported Commander.

 supporting effort - The designated activity or subordinate organization(s) whose mission at a given time is designed to directly contribute to the success of the main effort.
-(NWP 5-01)
+(NTRP 1-02)

-surveillance - The systematic observation of aerospace, cyberspace, surface, or subsurface areas, places, persons, or things, by visual, aural, electronic, photographic, or other means sustaining actions - Those activities conducted by friendly forces to provide logistics and personnel services.
-(NWP 5-01)
+surveillance - The systematic observation of aerospace, cyberspace, surface, or subsurface areas, places, persons, or things, by visual, aural, electronic, photographic, or other means.

+sustaining actions - Those activities conducted by friendly forces to provide logistics and personnel services.
+(NTRP 1-02)

 sustaining effort - The designated activity or subordinate organization(s) whose mission is directed at sustaining friendly forces to continue or prepare for activity.
-(NWP 5-01)
+(NTRP 1-02)